WordweaverProject/spec/PROTOCOL.md

 Clients should also check the hash using several previous days.
 The number of days to check is left up to the implementor, but it should be at least one to prevent messages sent near UTC midnight from being dropped.
 The best number depends on how often the target device is connected to the internet.
 If the transport provides timestamp information, it may be best to use that to inform which dates are checked first.

 If a transport does not include a subject line, the identification string may also be prepended to the ciphertext, separated by ASCII LF.

+Finally, the sender's signature of the ciphertext should be appended to the ciphertext, separated by ASCII LF.

 ## Forbidden Actions